shivakrishnak/react-tutorial/react.md

 Babel - compiler
 Webpack - build tool

+> Put HTML into Javascript = React
+> Put Javascript into HTML = Angular

 ##### Component
 - a resuable piece of code - to render or display